kartevonmorgen/openfairdb/README.md

 - enter `https://raw.githubusercontent.com/kartevonmorgen/openfairdb/master/openapi.yaml`
 - enjoy ;-)

+An other way to see how the API can be used, you can open the `network` tab in the developer tools of your browser and see the requests that are made to `https://kartevonmorgen.org`.

+### Datalicense
 Make sure you use the Data appropriate to the ODbL-License: https://blog.vonmorgen.org/copyright/

-An other way to see how the API can be used, you can open the `network` tab in the developer tools of your browser and see the requests that are made to `https://kartevonmorgen.org`.

 If you want to use the API in your project, please contact us at helmut@kartevonmorgen.org .
 When your aplication is running stable you can switch from the dev.ofdb.io to the prductive api.ofdb.io.